 Prior to the wedding, Chera and Alex scheduled a fun photoshoot to commemorate their engagement.
 I added these adorable photos on the homepage in a grid design, making it easy for visitors to view them on the homepage.

-To ensure that all RSVPs are collected easily and organized (either in an inbox or Google Drive), we added a form which allowed visitors to RSVP directly from the site.
-This eliminated the need for the snail mail reply, which saved money for all parties involved!
+To ensure that all RSVPs are collected easily and organized (either in an inbox or Google Drive), we added a form which allowed visitors to RSVP directly on the site.
+This eliminated the need for the snail mail reply, saving money for all parties involved!

 Van, WA Home

 To advertise the room(s) available in my house at a specific time, I created this website.
 I figured it would do a better job at attracting those who I wanted to live with than a sketch Craigslist post could ever do.
-It allows me to both weed out applicants who are just applying to any house willy-nilly and show off our cute house and fun current roommate(s).
+It allows me to weed out applicants who are just applying to any house willy-nilly as well as show off our cute house and fun roommates.

-As a millennial, I know creepin’ photos is the go-to action when looking for a place to live.
-So like I would with a Craigslist post, I include a handful of photos that show all areas of the house.
-Clicking the photos will enlarge them, so visitors can really get a good creep.
+Photos play an important role when looking for a place to live.
+So like I would with a Craigslist post, I include a few photos that show all areas of the house.
+Clicking the photos will enlarge them, so visitors can get a good look.